prob140/textbook/_chapters/Chapter_06/04_Odds_Ratios.md

 ## Odds Ratios

 Binomial $(n, p)$ probabilities involve powers and factorials, both of which are difficult to compute when $n$ is large.
-This section is about a simplification of the computation of the entire distribution.
+This section is about simplifying the computation of the entire distribution.
 The result also helps us understand the shape of binomial histograms.

 ### Consecutive Odds Ratios
 Fix $n$ and $p$, and let $P(k)$ be the binomial $(n, p)$ probability of $k$.
 That is, let $P(k)$ be the chance of getting $k$ successes in $n$ independent trials with probability $p$ of success on each trial.